hmc-cs111-fall2016/piconot/reflection.md

    step 2.
 5. Create a CLI for the externl DSL.

-If we were to complete this project again, we would likely choose a simpler lanaguge to try to implement since our main stumbling blocks were Scala itself and not the languge parsing or representation.
+If we were to complete this project again, we would likely to choose a simpler lanaguge to try to implement since our main stumbling blocks were Scala itself and not the languge parsing or representation.
 Despite our not completing all the goals, we believe it was a valuable learning experience nonetheless.
 All